 Humans have limited amounts of energy, and that includes energy for moral concerns.
 If that energy is widely dispersed, little or none can be focused on the moral concerns that really matter.

-The internal energies of a “normie” couple, for example, are almost fully directed away from serious moral issues.
-This couple will devote their emotional and moral strength toward whatever terror is in their newsfeed, perhaps to a pet or a sports team, and definitely toward hating one political party or another.
+The internal energies of average, middle-of-the-road people, are almost fully directed away from serious moral issues.
+These people will devote their emotional and moral strength toward whatever terror is in their newsfeed, perhaps to a pet or a sports team, and definitely toward hating one political party or another.
 They may also spend time complaining about all the little moral failures they saw that day.
 After all that, they’re simply too tired for weightier matters; it’s far easier to spit out a slogan and roll into bed.

 The Winners

 The big winners in this situation are the entities that need to stay out of the moral spotlight.
-I’ll leave you to decide who those entities are, but they are assuredly those who work against moral focus and clarity.
+I’ll leave you to decide who those entities are, but they have a need to work against moral focus and clarity.
 Even if they don’t do this intentionally, they soon enough learn that frightened, tired and distracted people are far better for them than confident, energetic and thoughtful people.

 So, the names on your list (should you wish to make one) would be: